luckeyodeh/WEconnect/README.md

 ## Getting Started

+### Prerequisite

+1. Make sure `node` and `npm` are installed on your device.
+If not install them by visiting the Node.js website https://nodejs.org/en/download and download the latest version appropriate for your kind of device.

+2. Make sure `postgreSql` is also installed on your device.
+Visit their webiste on https://www.postgresql.org/download/ and download the latest version appropriate for your kind of device.
+If you  decide to use the online version, `ElephantSQL` is good to start with.
+You can visit the website here https://www.elephantsql.com/

 ### View

 1. Clone this repo to your computer using `git clone` on your terminal

     `git clone https://github.com/luckeyodeh/WEconnect.git`

 2. Open the `index.html` on your local browser by double clicking on it or visit    on

     https://luckeyodeh.github.io/WEconnect/index.html

 ### API

 1. Clone this repo to your computer using `git clone` on your terminal

     `git clone https://github.com/luckeyodeh/WEconnect.git`

 2. Install all dependencies by running `npm install` from your terminal once you    are in

     the server folder